guillaume-haerinck/cube-beast-editor/doc/README.md

 We have an abstracted OpenGL API to call, but now we have to figure out what we want to call.
 How can we render a large number of cubes on a 3D scene and still be efficient in terms of performance ?
 We are not the first ones to ask this question, and because of [Minecraft](https://classic.minecraft.net/?join=CZpjn0QLBtY2c5Dc)'s success, we've seen a lot of [open-source projects](https://github.com/minetest/) trying to replicate or improve its inner working.

-There are some **really good litterature available online** about this subject.
+There are some **really good litterature available online** on this subject.
 In particular [a few](https://0fps.net/2012/01/14/an-analysis-of-minecraft-like-engines/) [blog](https://0fps.net/2012/06/30/meshing-in-a-minecraft-game/) [posts](https://0fps.net/2012/07/07/meshing-minecraft-part-2/) in 2012 by Mikola Lysenko on his blog 0fps.
 There is also [this great talk](https://www.youtube.com/watch?v=8gM3xMObEz4) called *Minecraft.js* from Max Ogden which took place during the 2013 NodePDX.
 Finally, from the page 578 of the book [Real-Time Rendering Third Edition](https://www.realtimerendering.com/) we get some good insights on voxels.

 If they can make a [voxel engine](https://medium.com/@deathcap1/six-months-of-voxel-js-494be64dd1cc) running in WebGL, why can't we ?